endjin/dotnet-adr/Solutions/Endjin.Adr.Templates/planguage/template.md

 ---
 # Title

+## Status

+The status of the requirement (draft, reviewed, committed, etc.)

-## What is Planguage?
+## Tag

-Planguage is a planning language that uses these keywords:

-* Tag: A unique, persistent identifier
+A unique, persistent identifier

+## Gist

-* Gist: A brief summary of the requirement or area addressed
+A brief summary of the requirement or area addressed

+## Requirement

-* Requirement: The text that details the requirement itself
+The text that details the requirement itself

+## Rationale

-* Rationale: The reasoning that justifies the requirement
+The reasoning that justifies the requirement

+## Priority

-* Priority: A statement of priority and claim on resources
+A statement of priority and claim on resources

+## Stakeholders

-* Stakeholders: Parties materially affected by the requirement
+Parties materially affected by the requirement

-* Status: The status of the requirement (draft, reviewed, committed, etc.)
+## Owner

-* Owner: The person responsible for implementing the requirement
+The person responsible for implementing the requirement

+## Author

-* Author: The person that wrote the requirement
+The person that wrote the requirement

+## Revision

-* Revision: A version number for the statement
+A version number for the statement

+## Date

-* Date: The date of the most recent revision
+The date of the most recent revision

+## Assumptions

-* Assumptions: Anything that could cause problems if untrue now or later
+Anything that could cause problems if untrue now or later

+## Risks

-* Risks: Anything that could cause malfunction, delay, or other negative impacts
+Anything that could cause malfunction, delay, or other negative impacts

+## Defined

-* Defined: The definition of a term (better to use a glossary)
+The definition of a term (better to use a glossary)